-Peter J. Neeson, a practicing trial attorney for 40 years, is Chair of Rawle & Henderson’s Environmental, Toxic and Mass Torts Department.
+Peter J. Neeson, a practicing trial attorney for over 45 years, is Chair of Rawle & Henderson’s Environmental, Toxic and Mass Torts Department.
 As part of his departmental responsibilities, Mr. Neeson has been involved in the defense of numerous toxic tort matters in multi-district and class action cases in both state and federal courts, including, but not limited to, formaldehyde, multiple chemical sensitivity, sick building, latex glove, benzene, underground storage tank, orthopedic bone screw, pharmaceutical and asbestos litigation including the defense of over 3,000 such cases against a major manufacturer.
-He has also participated in the defense of several generators in CERCLA superfund cases.
-Mr. Neeson has been the National Coordinating Counsel for a major insurance carrier in the FRT litigation and has had National Coordinator responsibilities in the asbestos, latex glove and the PPA pharmaceutical drug litigations.
-On behalf of his clients he has been lead counsel on several appeals in front of both the Pennsylvania Superior and Supreme Courts, including two recent Supreme Court cases involving asbestos issues, one of which was Betz v.
-Pneumo Abex, a decision which changed the causation law in that state.
+He has also participated in the defense of several generators in Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA) superfund cases.

-University of Notre Dame, B.S., 1970
+University of Notre Dame, South Bend IN (B.S.
+1970)

 Pennsylvania Bar Association

-Member, Executive Council, Young Lawyers Division, 1983-1985
+Member, Executive Council, Young Lawyers Division 1983-1985

 American Bar Association

-Products, General Liability and Consumer Law Committee,
+TIPS Products, General Liability and Consumer Law Committee,

-Founder of TIPS National Trial Academy 2000
+TIPS National Trial Academy, Founder 2000

-TIPS Council 2001-2004
+TIPS Governing Council, Member 2001-2004